Joseph Brant: Wounded and service in Detroit area, 1780–1783

-In early 1780, Brant resumed small-scale attacks on American troops and white settlers the Mohawk and Susquehanna river valleys.
+In early 1780, Brant resumed small-scale attacks on American troops and white settlers in the Mohawk and Susquehanna river valleys.
 In February 1780, he and his party set out, and in April attacked Harpersfield.
 In mid-July 1780 Brant attacked the Oneida village of Kanonwalohale, as many of the nation fought as allies of the American colonists.
 Brant's raiders destroyed the Oneida houses, horses, and crops.
 Some of the Oneida surrendered, but most took refuge at Fort Stanwix.

 Traveling east, Brant's forces attacked towns on both sides of the Mohawk River: Canajoharie on the south and Fort Plank.
 He burned his former hometown of Canajoharie because it had been re-occupied by American settlers.
 On the raiders' return up the valley, they divided into smaller parties, attacking Schoharie, Cherry Valley, and German Flatts.
 Joining with Butler's Rangers and the King's Royal Regiment of New York, Brant's forces were part of a third major raid on the Mohawk Valley, where they destroyed settlers' homes and crops.
 In August 1780, during a raid with the King's Royal Regiment of New York in the Mohawk valley, about 150,000 bushels of wheat were burned.
 Brant was wounded in the heel at the Battle of Klock's Field.

 In April 1781, Brant was sent west to Fort Detroit to help defend against Virginian George Rogers Clark's expedition into the Ohio Country.
 In August 1781, Brant soundly defeated a detachment of Clark's force, capturing about 100 Americans and ending the American threat to Detroit.
-Brant's leadership was praised by British Army officers whom described him as an intelligent, charismatic and very brave commander.
+Brant's leadership was praised by British Army officers who described him as an intelligent, charismatic and very brave commander.
 He was wounded in the leg and spent the winter 1781–82 at the fort.
 During 1781 and 1782, Brant tried to keep the disaffected western Iroquois nations loyal to the Crown before and after the British surrendered at Yorktown in October 1781.

 In June 1782, Brant and his Indians went to Fort Oswego, where they helped rebuild the fort.
 In July 1782, he and 460 Iroquois raided forts Herkimer and Dayton, but they did not cause much serious damage.
 By 1782, there was not much left to destroy in New York and during the raid Brant's forces killed 9 men and captured some cattle.
 Sometime during the raid, he received a letter from Governor Haldimand, announcing peace negotiations, recalling the war party and ordering a cessation of hostilities.
 Brant denounced the British "no offensive war" policy as a betrayal of the Iroquois and urged the Indians to continue the war, but they were unable to do so without British supplies.